Bauhaus Project (computing) explained

 Early versions of Bauhaus integrated and used Rigi for visualization.[10]

-Bauhaus Toolkit
+Bauhaus Toolkit now Axivion Suite

 The Bauhaus Toolkit (or simply the "Bauhaus tool") includes a static code analysis tool for C, C++, C#, Java and Ada code.
 It comprises various analyses such as architecture checking, interface analysis, and clone detection.
-Bauhaus was originally derived from the older Rigi reverse engineering environment,[11] which was expanded by Bauhaus due to the Rigi's limitations.
-It is among the most notable visualization tools in the field.[12]
+Bauhaus was originally derived from the older Rigi reverse engineering environment,[13] which was expanded by Bauhaus due to the Rigi's limitations.
+It is considered one of the most notable visualization tools in the field.[14]

 The Bauhaus tool suite aids the analysis of source code by creating abstractions (representations) of the code in an intermediate language as well as through a resource flow graph (RFG).[15]
 The RFG is a hierarchal graph with typed nodes and edges, which are structured in various views.